 All address updates need to be submitted to the SOFT office so we can update your mailing address with JAT, please submit your address update below:

-The Experimental Design and Impact on Toxicology (EDIT) Award was established in February 2009.
-The Publication Committee is responsible for selecting the winner of the EDIT Award.
-The award is for the paper published in the Special Issue that is deemed to have the largest impact upon toxicology.
-The award is presented to the first author of the paper.
-All accepted manuscripts in which the lead author is a SOFT member will be eligible for consideration.
-The award is a plaque with no monetary attachment.
+Established in February 2009, the Experimental Design and Impact on Toxicology (EDIT) Award recognizes the paper published in the Special Issue that has the greatest impact on toxicology.
+The SOFT Publications Committee selects the winner, and the award is presented to the paper’s first author.
+All accepted manuscripts with a SOFT member as the lead author are eligible for consideration.
+The EDIT Award consists of a plaque and carries no monetary prize.

 Why publish in JAT?